Your browser doesn't support JavaScript Data Types and Character Sets - Windows Programming

 The Unicode Standard is a universal character-encoding standard that can represent data in any combination of languages by assigning a unique code, known as a code point, to every character and symbol in that language.
 A Unicode transformation format (UTF) is an algorithmic mapping of every Unicode code point to a unique byte sequence.
 The two most common Unicode implementations for encoding the Unicode standard are UTF-8 and UTF-16.

-UTF-16 – is a variable-length character set, with a minimum of two bytes(16 bits).
+UTF-16 is a variable-width encoding standard using either 2 or 4 bytes to represent a character.
 UTF-16 is not backward compatible with ASCII.
 In Windows, strings are either ANSI or UTF-16LE.

 Unicode in the Windows API

 Unicode has been standard in Windows since Windows NT.
 Windows API functions that use or return a string are generally implemented in one of three formats: a version that is based on ANSI (called “A”), a wide version (called “W“) to deal with Unicode, and a generic function prototype.
-The generic prototype gets resolved into one of the other two function prototypes at compile time by the addition of a single character suffix to the generic root function name.
+The generic prototype gets resolved into one of the other two function prototypes at compile time by adding a single character suffix to the generic root function name.
 For instance, the generic root function CreateWindowEx can be suffixed with an ‘A’ (indicating ANSI) or ‘W’ (indicating Unicode) depending on the compilation environment.

 Working with Strings